AI For DUI Arrest Calls

 120 calls/mo, 42% intent, 25% lift 24/7 coverage captures the calls that happen after hours, during peaks, and while staff are busy.

-$2,500 average retained matter value Average revenue per converted booking, job, consult, or appointment.
+$2,500 average retained matter value Average value per converted booking, job, consult, appointment, or documented next step.

 Planning model only.
 Replace with missed call reports, DUI call share, location fit, conflict rate, consultation booking rate, show rate, retained matter rate, fee structure, staff capacity, and jurisdiction rules.